 The second element requires demonstrating that the trading in your account was excessive given your investment objectives, risk tolerance, and financial situation.
 Two primary quantitative metrics are used to measure excessiveness:

 For example, if your account has a cost-to-equity ratio of 15%, your investments must generate a 15% annual return before you see any profit.
-This creates an almost impossible burden for conservative or moderate investors whose accounts should be generating consistent, lower-risk returns.
+That can create a difficult burden for conservative or moderate investors whose accounts should be managed around consistent, lower-risk returns.

 Element 3: Scienter (Intent or Recklessness)